kubos/kubos/docs/rt-docs/msp430-launchpad-guide.rst

 **Kubos Documentation:**

--  :doc:`Main HAL API documentation <kubos-hal/index>` - Overview of
+-  :doc:`Main HAL API documentation <../apis/kubos-hal/index>` - Overview of
    the high-level HAL.
 Useful for things like k\_uart\_write.
--  :doc:`MSP430F5 Specific HAL API documentation <kubos-hal/kubos-hal-msp430f5529/index>` -
+-  :doc:`MSP430F5 Specific HAL API documentation <../apis/kubos-hal/kubos-hal-msp430f5529/index>` -
    Specifics for the MSP430 version of the HAL.
 Useful for things like the configuration options.
--  :doc:`Installing the Kubos SDK <sdk-installing>` - Basics of
+-  :doc:`Installing the Kubos SDK <../installation-docs/sdk-installing>` - Basics of
    setting up the Kubos SDK environment
--  :doc:`Creating your first KubOS RT project <first-rt-project>` - Steps to create and build a Kubos SDK project
+-  :doc:`Creating your first KubOS RT project <../rt-docs/first-rt-project>` - Steps to
+   create and build a Kubos SDK project
--  :doc:`SDK Command Reference <sdk-reference>` - Overview of the
+-  :doc:`SDK Command Reference <../sdk-docs/sdk-reference>` - Overview of the
    common Kubos SDK commands

 Pin Definitions